Lydia of Thyatira: Marital status

-Because women did not possess the same equality rights as modern women, it appears unusual that Lydia would be capable of inviting a group of foreign men to her house without a man's consent.
+Because women did not have the equal rights of modern women, it seems unusual that Lydia could invite a group of foreign men to her house without a man's consent.
 "The fact that there is no mention of a man has been used to deduce that she was a widow, but this has been challenged as a patriarchal interpretation".
-Lydia's evident social power exemplified by her control of a household and ownership of a house (which she offered to St. Paul and his companions) indicates that she was most likely a free woman and possibly a widow.
+Lydia's social power, exemplified by her control of a household and ownership of a house (which she offered to St. Paul and his companions), indicates that she was most likely a free woman and possibly a widow.

 Feast day

-Many Christian denominations recognize Lydia of Thyatira as a saint, though her feast day varies greatly.
+Many Christian denominations recognize Lydia of Thyatira as a saint, though her feast day varies.

 Her feast day in the Roman Rite of the Catholic Church is May 20 in the Ordinary Form and August 3 in the Extraordinary Form.

 She is commemorated on May 20 in the Greek Catholic Churches.

 Eastern Orthodox Churches remember Lydia on various days, with some jurisdictions remembering her twice during a liturgical year.
 Many Eastern Orthodox churches, including the Self-Ruled Antiochian Orthodox Christian Archdiocese of North America, remember St. Lydia on May 20.
-However, some divisions of the Russian Orthodox Church (other than the Orthodox Church in America) observe both June 25 and March 27 as her feast days.
+Some divisions of the Russian Orthodox Church (other than the Orthodox Church in America) observe both June 25 and March 27 as her feast days.

 The Episcopal Church honors St. Lydia in its liturgical calendar on May 21, while the Anglican Church in North America remembers St. Lydia on January 27.